 cold beer.
 It’s what gives life its worth!

-Black crescent moons drew themselves like bags of filth under his eyes.
+Black crescent moons drew themselves like bags of filth below his eyes.
 His irises darted around

 the room as he slowly soaked in its white walls.
 He was sitting, back leaning against the wall,